 It’s unclear whether this song was meant to be directly about Roswell or if it’s a metaphor for being baffled by life’s many mysteries, but whichever it is, it gets the message across.

-It’s a simple song that has a universal message of love and longing that everyone can understand.
+It’s a simple and short song, but “New Mexican Rose” has a universal message of love and longing that everyone can understand.

-Collin Raye was one of the most popular country hitmakers of the 1990s.
+Floyd Elliot Wray, professionally known as Collin Raye, was one of the most popular country hitmakers of the 1990s.
 His songs were memorable, well-written, and full of emotion.

-While this song isn’t specifically about New Mexico, the narrator mentions his home in Albuquerque and how the foliage there makes him think of his flourishing love for his woman.
+While this song isn’t specifically about New Mexico, the singer mentions his home in Albuquerque and how the foliage there makes him think of his flourishing love for his woman.

 New Mexico was initially a Spanish settlement.
 It makes perfect sense that this song praising the state is sung in Spanish.
 This version is by Roberto Griengo, a Hispanic New Mexican singer and songwriter.